mhaack/mh-site/content/posts/2022-11-22-the-moving-spiders.md

 My final construction looks like this:

-{% image "/images/halloween-spiders1.jpg", "the final prototype" "x-small"%}
+{% image "/images/halloween-spiders1.jpg", "the final prototype", "x-small"%}

 This got directly mounted to the ceiling.